topoTensor/Kiki-lang/README.md

     a=file_read(str)      # returns the text inside the file, argument is the file name file_write("foo.txt", "text") # writes the second argument inside the first argument's file

-    import("test.a")      # imports the file's text into the current file, replacing the import statement
+    import("test.a")      # imports the file's text into the current file, replacing the line import statement
     # it can be called as a statement anywhere

     # Example functions